top of page

 Apparently I ripped the cannula out of my arm when they woke me up and made quite a mess.
 Mum and dad went home and I finally got to eat.
 I was starving!
 I was discharged at noon the following day already feeling better.
 Calcium was 2.52 and PTH 0.4.
 At the follow up appointment Calcium 2.38 and PTH 7.

-I have another appointment at the beginning of March.
 I’d describe myself before, during and after PHPT as follows:

 Before: I was content, determined to get better at running, enjoyed socialising, positive, wanted to do well and participate.